Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Results

 see SI Section~\ref{sec:heteroC-L}.

-Figure~\ref{fig:line-proba-time}A shows $S$ and $g$ as a function of $\alpha$ for the line shown in the top schematic, which has $D=5$ demes and features a step profile of mutant fitness advantages, with $\delta_i=1$ for $i=1$ and $\delta_i=0$ for $i> 1$.
+Figure~\ref{fig:line-proba-time}B shows $S$ and $g$ as a function of $\alpha$ for the heterogeneous line shown in Figure~\ref{fig:line-proba-time}A, which has $D=5$ demes and features a step profile of mutant fitness advantages, with $\delta_i=1$ for $i=1$ and $\delta_i=0$ for $i> 1$.
 For such a decreasing profile of $\delta_i$, amplification of selection cannot exist for $\alpha<1$ (see SI Section \ref{sec:heteroC-L}).
-We observe on Figure~\ref{fig:line-proba-time}A that amplification of selection exists when $\alpha>1$ (Eq.~\ref{eq:cond-line3} is satisfied).
+We observe on Figure~\ref{fig:line-proba-time}B that amplification of selection exists when $\alpha>1$ (Eq.~\ref{eq:cond-line3} is satisfied).
 Furthermore, for this particular environmental profile, $S(\alpha)>g(\alpha)$ in asymptotic behavior for large $\alpha$, see SI Section \ref{sec:heteroC-L}.
 Note that for other environmental profiles, we observed that $g$ and $S$ cross for an $\alpha^*>1$, and that amplification exists in a finite region from $\alpha=1$ to $\alpha=\alpha^*$.